 What are the different types of orbitals?

-There are primarily four types of orbitals namely s orbital, p orbital, d orbital and f orbital.
+There are primarily four orbitals: s orbital, p orbital, d orbital and f orbital.

 How many orbitals does f subshell’ have?